-This warning light comes on when the fuel in the tank is getting low.
+This light comes on when the fuel level in the fuel tank is getting low.
 Refuel as soon as it is convenient, preferably before the fuel gauge reaches E (Empty).

-There will be a small reserve of fuel remaining in the tank when the fuel gauge reaches E (Empty).
+There will be a small reserve of fuel in the tank when the fuel gauge needle reaches E (Empty).